 Technology has become a vital part of our lives, but we often don’t know much about how the technology we use was actually created.
-Cartoons and tv shows will often depict dark rooms with faces illuminated by only the glow of a computer screen as someone is hastily coding and chugging a caffeinated beverage.
-I interviewed Emily Vukman, one of MediSked’s engineers to share some light into what this discipline looks like and how different features are brought to life.
+Cartoons and TV shows will often depict dark rooms with faces illuminated by only the glow of a computer screen as someone is hastily coding and chugging a caffeinated beverage.
+Emily Vukman, MediSked Engineering Supervisor, sheds light on what this discipline looks like and how different features are brought to life.

 Question: How long have you been at MediSked?